Ragan Smith

-Ragan Elizabeth Smith (born August 8, 2000) is an American collegiate gymnast.
-She is a five-time member of the US National Team (2014–2019).
+Ragan Elizabeth Smith (born August 8, 2000) is a retired American gymnast and current assistant coach.
+She is a five-time member of the US National Team (2014–2019) and competed for the University of Oklahoma in collegiate gymnastics from 2020 to 2024.
 She is the 2017 United States national all-around champion and was an alternate for the 2016 Olympic team.

 Personal life

 Smith was born in Snellville, Georgia, to Michael and Kerry Smith.
 She has two younger brothers.
 Her mother was a gymnastics coach.
 Smith began gymnastics in 2004.
 Smith lived in Lewisville, Texas for six years, and she currently lives in Norman, Oklahoma.

-Junior career
+Junior gymnastics career

 2013

 Smith qualified for Junior International Elite status in 2013 and advanced to the 2013 Secret U.S. Classic in Hoffman Estates, Illinois.
 She placed 23rd in the all-around and advanced to U.S. Nationals later in the month, where she finished 17th all-around.

 2014

 Smith attended her first international assignment in March 2014, after her addition to the U.S. National Team, at the 2014 City of Jesolo Trophy in Venice, Italy.
 She contributed an all-around score of 52.650.
 In August 2014, Smith competed at the 2014 Secret U.S. Classic and scored 54.450, finishing thirteenth in the all-around and first on floor, advancing to the U.S. Nationals, where she placed seventh in the all-around with a two-day combined total of 110.750 and second on beam and floor with scores of 29.000 and 29.150, respectively.